 The United States and the Netherlands will co-host the Summit to be attended by some of the outstanding entrepreneurs, business leaders, investors, supporters, and policymakers from around the world.

 This year will be the ninth edition of the Summit which began when Barack Obama was the president in the US.

-The Netherlands Ambassador in Dhaka Harry Verweij and Charge d affaires of the US Embassy Joel Reifman jointly briefed media in Dhaka on Wednesday about the Summit.
+The Netherlands Ambassador in Dhaka Harry Verweij and Charge d affairs of the US Embassy Joel Reifman jointly briefed media in Dhaka on Wednesday about the Summit.

 They said the Summit could be a ‘game changer’ for enterprises.